joshrest/joshrest.github.io/content/authors/Alex-Gil-Gomez/_index.md

 ---
 # Display name
-name: Keffy Kehrli
+name: Alex Gil Gomez

 # Username (this should match the folder name)
 authors:
-- Keffy Kehrli
+- Alex-Gil-Gomez

 # Is this the primary user of the site?
 superuser: false